 We are here to make sure Tanya’s dream becomes a reality for Bulgarian children.

-Tanya’s dream was for “institutions for children” to be consigned to history; something that future generations could not imagine a need for.
+Tanya Kovacheva understood that all children, like all families, need stability in their lives.
+She recognised that stable families create stable, thriving communities, and was dedicated to making this a reality in Bulgarian society.
+Tanya’s dream was for the idea of “institutions for children” to be consigned to history; something that future generations could not imagine a need for.
 We are here to ensure that Tanya’s dream becomes a reality for Bulgarian children.

 Tanya’s dream was for “institutions for children” to be consigned to history; something that future generations could not imagine a need for.